-Career Opportunities with a Master's Degree in Sport and Exercise Psychology
+Career Opportunities with a Master's Degree in Sport, Exercise, and Performance Psychology

-A master's degree in sport and exercise psychology will prepare you for a wide variety of careers.
+A master's degree in sport, exercise, and performance psychology will prepare you for a wide variety of careers.
 You can help others enhance their sport, exercise, and physical activity performance and increase their enjoyment in these activities.

 - You can consult with athletes, exercisers and other performers to enhance their mental skills through motivation, imagery, confidence, self–talk, and anxiety management.